luís manuel araújo

 I saw you set it aside,

-on top of the dear, gentle ladder.
+on top of the dear ladder.

 one day,

-I caught myself thinking of your colours.
+I thought of your colours.

 when you laughed,